William H. Macy

 William Hall Macy Jr. (born March 13, 1950) is an American actor and filmmaker.
 He is a two-time Emmy Award and four-time Screen Actors Guild Award winner, and has been nominated for an Academy Award, a Drama Critics' Circle Award, and five Golden Globe Awards.

 Macy rose to prominence for his collaborations with playwright David Mamet, before building a film career on appearances in small, independent films, earning two Independent Spirit Award nominations.
-His first major role in a mainstream film was Jerry Lundegaard in Fargo (1996).
-For his performance in Fargo, Macy received critical acclaim and a nomination for the Academy Award for Best Supporting Actor.
+His breakthrough film role was Jerry Lundegaard in Fargo (1996), which brought him critical acclaim and a nomination for the Academy Award for Best Supporting Actor.

-Macy's subsequent mainstream film roles include Boogie Nights (1997), Air Force One (1997), Magnolia (1999), Mystery Men (1999), Jurassic Park III (2001), Bobby (2006), Thank You For Smoking (2005), Room (2015), and Kingdom of the Planet of the Apes (2024).
-From 2011 to 2021, he starred as Frank Gallagher on the television series Shameless.
-He played Dr. David Morgenstern on ER (1994–2009).
+Macy's subsequent mainstream film roles include Boogie Nights (1997), Air Force One (1997), Magnolia (1999), Mystery Men (1999), Jurassic Park III (2001), Bobby (2006), Thank You for Smoking (2005), Room (2015), Kingdom of the Planet of the Apes (2024), and The Running Man (2025).
+He starred as Dr. David Morgenstern on the television series ER (1994–98, 2009).
+From 2011 to 2021, he starred as Frank Gallagher on Shameless.

-Early life
+Early life and education

-Macy was born on March 13, 1950 in Miami, Florida, and grew up in Georgia and Maryland.
+Macy was born on March 13, 1950, in Miami, Florida, and grew up in Georgia and Maryland.
 His father, William Hall Macy Sr. (1922–2007), was awarded the Distinguished Flying Cross and an Air Medal for flying a B-17 Flying Fortress bomber in World War II; he later ran a construction company in Atlanta, Georgia, and worked for Dun & Bradstreet before taking over a Cumberland, Maryland–based insurance agency when Macy was nine years old.
 Macy's mother, Lois (née Overstreet; 1920–2001), was a war widow who met Macy's father after her first husband died in 1943.
 Macy has described her as a "Southern belle".

 Macy graduated from Allegany High School in Cumberland, Maryland, in 1968.
 He attended Bethany College in West Virginia, where he studied veterinary medicine.
 A "wretched student" by his own admission, he transferred to Goddard College in rural Vermont, where he studied under playwright David Mamet, and graduated in 1972.
 He studied theater at HB Studio in New York City.
+Macy credits Gene Hackman as an inspiration.